lmb-freiburg/demon/README.md

 [![License](https://img.shields.io/badge/license-GPLv3-blue.svg)](LICENSE)

-DeMoN is a ConvNet architecture for solving structure from motion from two views.
+DeMoN is "A computer algorithm for reconstructing a scene from two projections"<sup>1</sup>.
-It estimates the depth and relative camera motion for pairs of images.
+The network estimates the depth and relative camera motion for pairs of images; it addresses the important two view case in structure from motion.

 ![Teaser](teaser.png)